BlankCanvasStudio/collection/README.md

 local machine which contain the data in these snapshots.
 The files in `analysis` are currently set up to read from these containers.

+It can be useful to run a shut-down script between trials that you wouldn't like recorded in the data. `orchestration/run` will automatically run `./experiments/<name>/end` after its collected data, if the file exists and cause any errors if it doesn't. `startlab` doesn't have an equivalent functionality, but you can always run the scripts by hand.

 ## What All the Files Do